A probabilistic way to discover the rainbow: Expected number of packs needed for a match

+For the proofs of these inequalities we refer the interested reader to \cite{Wiener}.
+Here, we are content to compare the expected value that would result from our intuitively reasonable, yet faulty first approach with a correct estimate for $n=60, d=5$.
+From $P[Z=\ell] = (1-p)^{\binom{\ell-1}{2}} \cdot \min\{1,(\ell-1)p\}$ it would follow that $\mathbb{E}[Z] \approx 129$, and Wiener's result in \cite{Wiener} yields

-which is about 129 for $n=60$ and $d=5$.
-This is much smaller than the result of the experiment in the blog \cite{PossiblyWrong} and, in fact, it should be, considering that actually the packs of Skittles may contain different numbers of candies, which clearly reduces the probability for a match and therefore increases the expected value.
+We see that the incorrect approach yields a plausible result.
+It would be interesting to examine whether this approach can be adapted suitable to obtain a correct estimate in our case, that is, the case of a series of multinomial distributed random variables.
+Note that the correct upper bound derived from Wiener's results is much smaller than the result of the experiment in the blog \cite{PossiblyWrong}.
+And in fact it should be, considering that actually the packs of Skittles may contain different numbers of candies, which clearly reduces the probability of a match and therefore increases the expected value.